Enrolment & Welcome Week

 The grade for the Master´s thesis will usually be announced 8-12 weeks after submission date to the students personal SIS-Account.

 Is it possible to retry a Master’s Thesis, after I have failed my first Thesis (grading of 5.0)?

 If a Master’s thesis has not been passed, a new Master’s thesis may be submitted once.
 Each student has two tries for his or her Master´s thesis.

-Is there an oral exam for Master's Thesis (master's thesis defense)?
+Is there an oral exam for Master's Thesis (master's thesis defence)?

-No, there is no master's thesis defense after Master´s thesis submission.
+No, there is no master's thesis defence after Master´s thesis submission.